 If you choose to earn an MS in health informatics, you'll obtain a deep understanding of the ways to assist healthcare services by helping them comply with relevant regulations.
 Becoming adept at health informatics doesn't necessarily require a passion for the field of healthcare; however, it does require an ability to make sense of healthcare quality and statistics, often with a bit more specificity than would be expected of someone with a broader background in information systems management.

-In contrast, if you pursue an MS in information systems management, you'll learn skills that will help you manage solutions across a variety of industries.
+In contrast, if you pursue an master of information systems management, you'll learn skills that will help you manage solutions across a variety of industries.

 What is an MS in Health Informatics?